-When we decide the amount of terminal dividend to pay, we make reference to mainly the asset share and apply smoothing to work out the fair payouts that we should pay.
-We then compare this against the sum of the guarantees and the value of the terminal dividend lock-in account to determine the terminal dividend.
-If the sum of the guarantees and the value of the terminal dividend lock-in account is greater than the fair payouts you should receive, we may not pay any terminal dividend.
+When we decide the amount to pay, we make reference to mainly the asset share and apply smoothing to work out the fair payout that we should pay.
+We then compare this against the amount of the guarantees to determine the terminal dividend.
+If the amount of the guarantees is greater than the fair payout you should receive, we may not pay any terminal dividend.